deckhouse/virtualization/docs/ADMIN_GUIDE.md

 ### Default VirtualMachineClass

-For convenience, you can designate a default VirtualMachineClass.
-This class will be used in the spec.virtualMachineClassName field if it is not specified in the virtual machine manifest.
+For convenience, you can assign a default VirtualMachineClass.
+This class will be used in the `spec.virtualMachineClassName` field if it is not specified in the virtual machine manifest.

 The default VirtualMachineClass is set via the `virtualmachineclass.virtualization.deckhouse.io/is-default-class` annotation.
 There can be only one default class in the cluster.
 To change the default class, remove the annotation from one class and add it to another.

 It is not recommended to set the annotation on the `generic` class, since the annotation may be removed during an update.
-It is recommended to create your own class and designate it as the default.
+It is recommended to create your own class and assign it as the default.

 Example output of the class list without a default class: